breuerfelix/breuerfelix.github.io/_posts/24-04-13-disable-testcontainers-ci.md

     password: "testing"
 ```

-First we need to create another profile that is not using the testcontainers integration.
+First, we need to create another profile that is not using the Testcontainers integration.
 Create a file called `application-ci.yaml`:
 ```yaml
 spring:
   flyway.enabled: true